apiel/zicTracker/README.md

 - fully use keyboard --> be able to map more key than just A and B, this can also be usefull for midi controller At least be able to map midi controller!

+- be able to save project / pat / samples on github repo

 ## Project